Jitesh-Yadav01/Learn-JavaScript..X/README.md

 # Learn-JavaScript..X
-learning of javascript by chai or code
+learning of javascript
+NOtes by X